The Bachelor Is Promising “The Most Unforgettable” Summer Ever. Chris Harrison Swears It’s True

 “

 You’re going to see my fashion from back then, too.
-So everyone be gentle
+So everyone be gentle.

 Chris Harrison